 5. Invest in Yourself

 Take time to get to know yourself.
-Take the time to learn more about how you think, learn, relate, and thrive as a person.
-Explore a few self-help books that resonate with you that might make you grow.
+Learn more about how you think, learn, relate, and thrive as a person.
+Exploring self-help books that resonate with you can promote personal growth.

 To find a self-help book that’s right for you:

-- Identify the area you see a need to grow or want to improve in
+- Identify the area where you want to grow or improve

 - Take time to look at various authors who are experts on the subject